 • industrial units to contain a number of small businesses.

-The overarching aim of the scheme is improve the quality of life of residents in New Tredegar and the surrounding area by investing in the built environment.
+Description of project - objectives/aims The overarching aim of the scheme is improve the quality of life of residents in New Tredegar and the surrounding area by investing in the built environment.
 This will include environmental, social and economic improvements.
 The three key innovations of the project are to:

 • Create unique community involvement – partnering arrangement will include the voluntary sector.